Yuri Gagarin: Education and early career

 In 1946, the family moved to Gzhatsk, where Gagarin continued his education.
 Yuri and Boris were enrolled at a crude school built in the town and run by a young woman who volunteered to be the teacher.
 They learned to read using a discarded Soviet military manual.
-A former Soviet airman later joined the school to teach maths and science, Yuri's favourite subjects.
+A former Soviet airman later joined the school to teach math and science, Yuri's favourite subjects.
 Yuri was also part of a group of children that built model aeroplanes.
 He was fascinated with aircraft from a young age and his interest in aeroplanes was energized after a Yakovlev fighter plane crash landed in Klushino during the war.

 In 1950, aged 16, Gagarin began an apprenticeship as a foundryman at a steel plant in Lyubertsy, near Moscow, and enrolled at a local "young workers" school for seventh-grade evening classes.
 After graduating in 1951 from both the seventh grade and the vocational school with honours in mouldmaking and foundry work, he was selected for further training at the Industrial Technical School in Saratov, where he studied tractors.
 While in Saratov, Gagarin volunteered at a local flying club for weekend training as a Soviet air cadet, where he trained to fly a biplane, and later a Yakovlev Yak-18.
 He earned extra money as a part-time dock labourer on the Volga River.